sagesolar/Corpus-of-Taylor-Swift/README.md

 - B2
 - C1

 From research, it is not fully clear how to categorise words not included in this list.
-However they can be interpreted as less important than those words within the list, or more difficult to learn or both.
+However, they can be interpreted as less important than those words within the list, or more difficult to learn or both.

 ### NextWord[1-2-3]

-Each lyric word in CoTS is listed with its next three most frequently occurring worda.
+Each lyric word in CoTS is listed with its next three most frequently occurring words.
 For example, the lyric word `high` has the `NextWord[1-2-3]` values:

 [ `infidelity (6)`, `heels (4)`, `above (3)` ]